open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/AzureBridge/README.rst.txt

 **IMPORTANT NOTE #2:**

-If you wish to use the sample OEI ONNX UDF, now is the time to configure the UDF to run.
-See the `Sample OEI ONNX UDF <#sample-oei-onnx-udf>`__ configuration section below for how to configure the UDF.
+If you wish to use the sample Open EII ONNX UDF, now is the time to configure the UDF to run.
+See the `Sample Open Edge Insights for Industrial ONNX UDF <#sample-open-edge-insights-for-industrial-onnx-udf>`__ configuration section below for how to configure the UDF.

-Once the following step has been completed, then you should have correctly configured ``.env`` files to deploying OEI via Azure.
+Once the following step has been completed, then you should have correctly configured ``.env`` files to deploying Open EII via Azure.
 If some of the values were incorrect, then you will encounter issues in the proceeding steps.

 Step 3 - Configuring Azure IoT Deployment Manifest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have your target edge system provisioned and OEI configured, you need to create your Azure IoT Hub deployment manifest.
+Once you have your target edge system provisioned and Open EII configured, you need to create your Azure IoT Hub deployment manifest.
 The Azure Bridge provides some convenience scripts to ease this process.